sanskrit/raw_etexts_english/blogs/manasataramgini/2004-11-02_a-dialog-in-sandhyabhasha.md

 +++
-title = "A dialog inxa0sandhyAbhASha"
+title = "A dialog in sandhyAbhASha"

 +++
 R called me to describe her views on the lalitArchanachandrika.
 This